 Our Analysis and Test Results

-These are advertised as LT or lightweight but pack a punch for warmth.
-The 150-gram weight synthetic Torrent fleece is slightly thicker than a traditional merino midweight like the Outdoor Research Alpine Onset but supply slightly more warmth.
+These are advertised as LT — or lightweight — but pack a punch for warmth.
+The 150 g/m² weight of the synthetic, proprietary Torrent fleece is slightly thicker than a traditional Merino midweight, but supply slightly more warmth.
 The brushed fleece interior is warm and super cozy next to skin.
-These are our go-to bottoms for low output activities in cold weather like resort skiing or winter camping.
+These are our go-to bottoms for low output activities in cold weather, like resort skiing or winter camping.

-Warm enough to be our only layer underneath a pair of non-insulated ski pants.
-Advertised as a lightweight, we wouldn't suggest these for lightweight use as you'll end up hot and sweaty.
-These bottoms offered the most warmth next to the ultra-thick and cush SmartWool Merino 250.
+The Rho LT was easily warm enough to be our only layer underneath a pair of non-insulated ski pants.
+Although they are advertised as a lightweight, we wouldn't suggest these for lightweight use, as you'll likely end up hot and sweaty.

 For a thicker synthetic layer, these breathe impressively well.
 The Torrent fleece does a wonderful job of wicking sweat to the outside of the fabric and drying quickly.
-They do tend to hold onto water once moisture settles into the fibers though as we experienced in our drying test.
-We put the breathability of these pups to the test trail running in the mountains overlooking Salt Lake City with temps varying from the 40s down to single digits.
+They do tend to hold onto water once moisture settles into the fibers, though, as we experienced in our drying test.
+We put the breathability of these pups to the test trail running in the mountains overlooking Salt Lake City with temperatures varying from the 40s down to single digits.
 These tights did a great job balancing warmth and keeping us dry.
-Hill sprints in 40-degree weather were the upper limit of warmth and output for these; they weren't able to breathe as fast as we were creating perspiration in that warm of a climate, so held onto some moisture but dried quickly once I rested.
-Running in colder weather they did a terrific job of staying warm and breathing well.
-If these were more breathable and wicked sweat better, they'd be unstoppable.
-For a pair of bottoms that are much more breathable and offer similar warmth, check out the Outdoor Research Alpine Onset.
+Hill sprints in 40-degree weather were the upper limit of warmth and output for these — they weren't able to wick quite as fast as we were creating sweat, so they held onto some moisture — but dried quickly once we came to a rest.
+Running in colder weather, they did a terrific job of staying warm and breathing well.
+If these were more breathable and wicked slightly sweat better, they'd be unstoppable.

 Comfort & Fit

 Ooooh, are we excited to tell you about the comfort and fit on these!
-One word - Superb!
-An extremely stretchy but tight and comfortable fit paired with a purposeful design and sleek look earn our favorite fit for these bottoms.
-They wear like a second layer of skin, glued to you.
-Not the easiest to pull on, they are snug and the fleece lining is sticky but once they're on, it's like they were laser molded to your bottom half.
-The close fit and stretch allow them to move freely with you and the synthetic fabric wears well all day and use after use, not stretching out like a typical merino layer.
+One word - superb!
+An extremely stretchy but tight and comfortable fit paired with purposeful design and sleek look earn our favorite fit for these bottoms.
+They wear like a second layer of skin.
+Not the easiest to pull on, they are snug, and the fleece lining is sticky — but once they're on, it's like they were laser molded to your bottom half.
+The close fit and stretch allow them to move freely with you, and the synthetic fabric wears well all day.
+They were particularly impressive use after use, not stretching out like a typical Merino layer.

-The synthetic fabric is 84% polyester/ 16% elastane utilizing Arc'teryx Torrent fleece has a sleek and smooth outer fabric that slides easily inside of a layer and an ultra-cozy soft brushed fleece lining that feels like heaven next to your skin.
+The synthetic fabric is a blend, 84% polyester/ 16% elastane, creating a sleek and smooth outer fabric that slides easily inside of a layer.
+The Arc'teryx Torrent fleece is an ultra-cozy soft brushed fleece lining that feels like heaven next to your skin.
 The waistband is comfortable and simple, there is no crotch sag, and a simple and technical seam pattern incorporates a gusseted crotch that runs on the inseam down to the knees for ultimate mobility.
-These are the only bottoms that don't offer a fly, so you'll be pulling these bad boys down for backcountry relief.
+These are a bottom layer that doesn't offer a fly, so you'll be pulling these bad boys down for backcountry relief.
 The lack of a fly is our only qualm with these nearly perfect fitting bottoms.

 Another category winner, the Rho LT proved themselves as the most durable bottom we tested.
-Made of a thicker synthetic material, they showed some surface wear in our brutal and merciless abrasion test that is notorious for blazing holes through base layer fabrics.
-Synthetic fabrics are generally more durable than fragile merino, so all of the synthetic bottoms that we tested did well in the durability category.
-These bottoms aren't cheap but they will serve you for years of hard use.
-We wouldn't suggest walking through a briar patch or a barbed wire fence wearing these, but we wouldn't recommend that in most circumstances.
-For extreme warmth and good durability but with the benefits of merino check out the SmartWool 250 Merino bottoms.
+Made of thicker synthetic material, they showed some surface wear in our brutal and merciless abrasion test that is notorious for blazing holes through base layer fabrics.
+Synthetic fabrics are generally more durable than fragile Merino, so all of the synthetic bottoms that we tested did well in the durability category.
+These bottoms aren't cheap, but they will serve you for years of hard use.
+We wouldn't suggest walking through a briar patch or a barbed-wire fence wearing these, but we wouldn't recommend that in most circumstances.

-At $89 these are tied with the Outdoor Research Alpine Onset bottoms for the second most expensive bottom that we tested.
-Although these are a pricey pair of bottoms, we feel with these in particular, you get what you pay for - which is a quality and versatile pair of bottoms that are going to serve you for years of use and abuse.
+While these aren't the most expensive bottoms in our review, they are near the top of the list.
+Although these are a pricey pair of bottoms, we feel that with these, in particular, you get what you pay for — a quality and versatile pair of bottoms that are going to serve you for years of use and abuse.

 — Roland Mott